Learning doesn’t end when class does.

 Peter was initially drawn to Oliverian because of its commitment to provide for individual students’ learning needs and interests while maintaining high academic standards.
 Peter believes that “students need to be challenged to become independent thinkers who use the information from their courses to develop their own analytical framework to consider the world and their place in it.
 In doing so, they become more active participants in their own lives and community.
 Cultivating students as independent thinkers commences with treating students as individuals; learning who they are and providing them with the means and support to blaze their own path.”

 Outside of the classroom, Peter’s interests include horticulture, sustainable agriculture, woodworking and handicraft, wildlife observation, astronomy, mineral collecting, building scale railroad models, and railroad history.

-Brett Wanner, Music Teacher and Soccer Coach, has had extensive experience as a performer, producer, and recording artist, and is still engaged in all three activities.
+Brett Wanner, Music Teacher, has had extensive experience as a performer, producer, and recording artist, and is still engaged in all three activities.
 When not immersed in the musical world, Brett enjoys an occasional soccer match.
 While he played soccer at a very competitive level in his youth, Brett now coaches others to their fullest potential.
-Brett lives in Lyme, New Hampshire with his wife Marilyn and two children, Addison and Lena.
+Brett lives in Lyme, New Hampshire with his wife.
+Marilyn, and two children, Addison and Lena.